loggar/ng/ng-book/README.md

 Cheers!

-Nate, Felipe, and the ng-book 2 team
+Nate, Felipe, and the ng-practice team